Zet4ky/Netcraft-API-Frontend/README.md

 ## Notes

-- Not affiliated with Netcraft.
+- This is NOT affiliated with Netcraft.
-- For copyright or takedown requests, please open a GitHub iss
+- For copyright or takedown requests, please open a GitHub issue